bitcraze/aideck-gap8-examples/examples/other/nanocockpit/README.md

 # Nanocockpit GAP8 examples

+[Nanocockpit](https://github.com/idsia-robotics/nanocockpit) is an application framework for the AI-deck.
+It provides reusable GAP8 components - camera acquisition, CPX over SPI, co-routines, queues, state forwarding from the Crazyflie over UART, and tracing - that applications are built on top of.

+This folder contains the framework, under `lib/`, and one application built with it: the Wi-Fi streamer in `nanocockpit-streamer/`.
+Upstream ships further examples for the individual components, as well as a complete on-board CNN application.

 ## Requirements

 Note that you need to flash the compatible NINA (ESP32) code for the nanocockpit to work, found [here](https://github.com/bitcraze/aideck-esp-firmware-v2).